Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Models comparison: coupling validation and analysis

 \subsubsection{Turbulence modeling}

 The selected model is the \kos \parencite{menter_two-equation_1994}, for its capability to capture both wall vicinity and larger scale flows.
 Because no model is available in \openfoam (v1712) for multiphase flows, the correction made available by \textcite{devolder_application_2017,devolder_performance_2018} is used instead.
 Turbulence models were however shown to be formally unstable under potential waves by \textcite{larsen2018over}, who suggested a limitation based on the magnitude of the rotation rate tensor.
 This limiter however proved to be intrusive in the vortex shedding zones on the selected case, and is therefore not used here.
-Additional studies are currently conducted in order to analyse further and correct this shortcoming.
+Futher investigations are currently conducted with the aim to fully understand this shortcoming and suggest a correction.